 Second-degree assault laws can be found under Maryland Criminal Law Article §3-203.
 Call attorney Randolph Rice ay (410) 694-7291 for immediate legal representation if you have been or believe you will be charged with assault.

-Under Maryland statute, it is a crime to commit a second degree assault.
-2nd degree assault is classified as a crime against a person.
+Under the Maryland statute, it is a crime to commit a second-degree assault.
+2nd-degree assault is classified as a crime against a person.
 For an assault to be charged, there must be a victim that was assaulted in the 2nd degree.
-Maryland second degree assault lawyer Randolph Rice explains everything you need to know about assault in Maryland.
+Maryland second degree assault lawyer Randolph Rice explains everything you need to know about an assault in Maryland.

 What is the Definition of 2nd Degree Assault in Maryland?